Whole life insurance is called whole life because it covers you for your whole life.

 “Life insurance is a gift of love.
 You buy it because you care about the people who are left behind,” said Pam Jenkins, assistant vice president for product and market development at Colonial Life.
 “Adjusting to the loss of a family member is difficult enough; life insurance helps employees protect their families from a potentially devastating financial loss, as well.
 A strong whole life policy simplifies the process of ensuring a family’s protection during a period of loss.”

 Whole life can be pretty affordable, but even more so if you buy it while you’re young.
 It’s a good way to start a solid foundation of financial protection.

 “You’re never younger or healthier than you are today”, says Pam Jenkins, “so buying life insurance while it is most affordable makes perfect sense.”

 Different whole life policies have different features and benefits.
 Some cover long-term care.
 Some pay out early if you have a terminal illness.
 Some let you pay a little more per month so you can stop paying premiums when you’re retired and on a fixed income.
 And you might be able to buy policies for your spouse and children.

 If you buy whole life at work, you’ll probably get cheaper rates.
 When you retire, you keep the policy — if your premiums were deducted from your paycheck you can get billed at your home.

-With the typical funeral costing around $8,500, and out-of-pocket medical costs going up every year, it’s easy to see how a whole life benefit could come in handy.
+With the typical funeral costing between $7,500 and $8,500, and out-of-pocket medical costs going up every year, it’s easy to see how a whole life benefit could come in handy.
 You could think of it as a really nice gift to leave your family.